Berean Baptist Academy

 School Attendance/Discipline

-Students involved in the athletic program must be in school by 12pm in order to participate in a game or practice that day.
-Exceptions to the rule would be for family days and doctor appointments.
+Students involved in the athletic program must be in school for 50% of their physical school day in order to participate in a game or practice that day.
+Exceptions to the rule would be for pre-approved family days and doctor appointments.

 A student accumulating three detentions from the beginning of each season shall miss one game.
 Two more detentions will suspend him/her from another game.
 The season begins on the first practice day of that sport.
 Detentions do not accumulate from season to season.
 A student accumulating seven detentions from the beginning of the season shall be off the team for the remainder of that season.